johnosbb/CeaiveEditor/sentence_structure.md

   - John Taylor Gatto criticizes public schools because they are compulsory, government funded, and normalizing.
   OR
   - John Taylor Gatto criticizes public schools because they require students to attend, receive money from the government, and destroy students' humanity.

+### Three Part Serial Constructions

+- I came, I saw, I conquered. - Julius Caesar by William Shakespeare
+- Friends, Romans, countrymen, lend me your ears. - Julius Caesar by William Shakespeare
+- Government of the people, by the people, for the people, shall not perish from the earth. - Abraham Lincoln, Gettysburg Address
+- I came, I listened, I left. - Kurt Vonnegut, Slaughterhouse-Five